Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 Provide context, not just numbers

 A number without context is just a number.
 Is 47 percent good or bad?
-It depends.
+Depends.

 Context also depends on consistent definitions.
-If one team’s "gross margin" includes shipping and another team’s doesn't, your dashboard will spark debate instead of action.
+If one team's "gross margin" includes shipping and another team's does not, your dashboard will spark debate instead of action.
 Certified, reusable metrics help you keep that context consistent across every view.

 Common dashboard mistakes to avoid